danieleades/sphinx-graph/README.md

-# Sphinx Todo
+# Sphinx Graph

-A proof-of-concept modern, strongly-typed implementation of the Sphinx 'todo extension' example.
+A proof-of-concept modern, strongly-typed implementation of the 'Sphinx-Needs' extension (Very early prototype).

 a typed API provides